markyoder/wasp_clone/wasphive/README.md

 Rarely, this rule may have a lookup path.
 If there is a single value in the set represented by the lookup path, and if that value is a number, then that value will be used to determine the largest exclusive value allowed for the element being validated.

+### Exists In
+__ExistsIn__ This is basically used like a key to say that an element must be defined somewhere else.
+This restriction will always contain one or more lookup paths that define relative paths into the parse tree from the element being validated.
+The pieces of input at these paths will be collected into a set.
+This restriction also may contain one or more optional constant value.
+If these exist, then the constant values will also be added to the set.
+Then, all of the values in the parse tree at the element being validated with the ExistsIn restriction must exist in the set built from the lookup paths and the constant values in order to pass the validation.
+If any element does not exist in this set, then the validation check fails.
+This check is case insensitive and if the value being checked is an integer, then leading zeros are ignored.